 It will be the responsibility of the Network Rail to ensure the measures detailed in these precautionary methods are undertaken.
 A member of staff that will be present on the Scheme for the full duration of the works will be appointed by Network Rail as the Scheme's Ecological Representative.
-The role of the Ecological Representative is to ensure that in the absence of an ecologist, works continue to comply with the precautionary methods.
-They will be fully briefed by an ecologist as to how to identify protected species, and what to do if these species are found.
+The Ecological Representative will be responsible for ensuring that works minimise impacts to wildlife throughout the full duration of the works, when it is considered appropriate for an Ecologist not to be present.
+The Ecological Representative will be fully briefed on their required tasks by the Ecologist and the PMW updated to retain a record of these tasks.